mperdom/vol_elastic/docs/Ntfswalk_Timeline_Analysis.md

 # Ntfswalk Time Analysis Documentation
+Follow the inital Volastic ReadMe documentation for setting up the AWS environment, up until "Running Volatility", then follow the rest of the document here.

 ## Commands to push data to Elasticsearch
-There are six files I used to push data to Elasticsearch on the linux systems brought up by AWS.
+There are six files used to push data to Elasticsearch on the linux systems brought up by AWS.
 The following six linux commands correspond to ingesting those files to ES:

 Windows app event logs
 ```